Product name: Fiebing’s Yellow Saddle Soap

 Both should clean your saddle, get out the dirt and grime worked into the leather, and keep the leather nice and supple.
-However, there are some noticeable general differences that seem to re-occur in the two different types of soaps.
+However, there are some noticeable differences that seem to re-occur in the two different types of soaps.

 I mean, yes there are some liquid soaps where you really don’t have to scrub as much as the usual but what does that tell you?
 It means there are plenty of chemicals in the bottle to make sure that after you wipe, the leather is going to look much newer and better.

-I don’t mean to turn you off liquid soaps completely – just to keep some of these things in mind when you’re looking for the best cleaning soap for your leather saddle.
+I don’t mean to turn you off liquid soaps completely – just keep some of these things in mind when you’re looking for the best cleaning soap for your leather saddle.
 However, if you absolutely prefer liquid soap versus the hard soaps, I do actually recommend Farnam’s Leather New Saddle Soap.

 I would definitely pair it with an additional leather conditioner, just to make sure that the leather stays moisturized and doesn’t end up prematurely cracking on you.